microsoft/code-with-engineering-playbook/Engineering/DevOpsLoggingDetails.md

 # Logging and Monitoring

-This sections is designed to give a more depth understading of Logging and Monitoring practices.
+This sections is designed to give a deeper understading of logging and monitoring practices.

 ## Logging